 Are you struggling to understand your child’s challenging behaviours?
-Perhaps you are concerned that your child has signs of ADD or ADHD.
+Perhaps you are concerned that your child has signs of autism, ADD or ADHD.
 Maybe he or she throws tantrums, has meltdowns, often complains of headaches, tummy aches about going to school, or is fearful of trying anything new?

 Do you ever have the feeling that you just want to hide, your palms get sweaty, your stomach churns, your breathing comes in shallow gasps, your thoughts are racing, and you have trouble concentrating?